Slavery Report: Mauritania

 pp. 99 – 100

-In the November 1996 issue of Vibe magazine, a refugee named El Hadj Demba Ba explained to American journalist Jesse Washington how slavery alters the psychology of black Mauritanians:
+In the November 1996 issue of Vibe, a refugee named El Hadj Demba Ba explained to American journalist Jesse Washington how slavery alters the psychology of black Mauritanians:

 When you become friendly with freed Haratines, they treat you just like their superior.
 They come to your house and want to do the dirty jobs.
 You have to remind them: “You sleep with me [in the house], you eat with me, whatever we do, we do it together.”
 But some of them refuse it, and you end up hating them.
 I talked to those who are in the deepness of slavery, [and] I tell them, “You can work for your own self and be free, like me.”
 They say, “I don’t think I can make it without my master.
 My master gives me food, the clothes I am wearing.
 What else can I do?
 I’ve never been to school.
 I don’t own any property.
 Where am I going to live if I run away?